Carlos Correa Preview, Player Props: Twins vs. Rangers

 Rangers Pitching Rankings

-- In his last appearance on Tuesday, the left-hander tossed eight scoreless innings against the Arizona Diamondbacks while surrendering four hits.
+- In his most recent appearance on Saturday, the right-hander tossed seven innings against the Minnesota Twins, allowing two earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.